nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary" role="alert">

 > :bulb: **Tips:**
-> - Filter the student list via __*find*__ commands to make finding the index easier
+- Filter the student list via __*find*__ commands to make finding the index easier
-> - Omitting parts of the student details from the command will leave them unedited
+- Omitting parts of the student details from the command will leave them unedited
+- To clear a student's activities use `edit INDEX act/`

 </div>